-HJ When I was doing my bachelor, I had UX project for diabetic patients.
+HJ When I was doing my bachelor’s, I had UX project for diabetic patients.
 The solution to the service was proposed by linking a diabetes blood glucose meter with mobile app based on IOT technology.
 Looking back on the project at the time, I realized that we need to help diabetic patients to be able to manage their daily lives instead of just simply linking blood glucose.
-While starting my personal project in masters degree I remembered the time and the work I had during bachelor class.
-I tried to help diabetic patients to manage their daily life through a more in-depth user experience study and research.
+While starting my personal project in my master’s degree I remembered the time and the work I had during my bachelor’s class.
+I tried to help diabetic patients to manage their daily lives through a more in-depth user experience study and research.
 In that sense, young diabetic patients were quite a target to focus on.
-Because, In the past five years, the rate of increase or decrease in young diabetic patients in their 20s and 30s has been increasing very rapidly, reachng 30% and there was a realistic expectation that they could provide more active interactions and functions to those who were familiar with mobile.
+Because, in the past five years, the rate of increase or decrease in young diabetic patients in their 20s and 30s has been increasing very rapidly, reaching 30% and there was a realistic expectation that they could provide more active interactions and functions to those who were familiar with mobile.

 HR When I first heard that your project was about “young” diabetic patients, I found it very interesting, especially how you strategically targeted your subjects.
 Generally speaking, we tend to think that diabetic patients are middle-aged or above.
 Your subject of choice seems really valuable because the younger patients seem to be outside the mainstream discussion about the challenges.

 HJ Right.
-While I was doing researches about them, I was able to find problems that arise because they were “young” diabetic.
+While I was doing research about them, I was able to find problems that arise because they were “young” diabetics.
 The patient’s “loss of self-esteem” was very evident due to various social spectrums and stereotypes on young diabetic patients.
-In addition, mental illness such as “tiredness” and “depression” about diabetes management itself, which were constantly required, emerged.
+In addition, mental illnesses such as “tiredness” and “depression” about diabetes management itself, which were constantly required, emerged.
 As the definition of the problem became clear, the research-based solution from the UX perspective was able to emerge.
-Finally, it was possible to hypothesize and verify through user tests by presenting mobile interactive elements and data-based function.
+Finally, it was possible to hypothesize and verify through user tests by presenting mobile interactive elements and data-based functions.

 SW Mine was from a mobility research project for the minorities that the NDS conducted two years ago.
 At that time, we invited people with various types of disabilities for a co-design workshop, and I was assigned to help one participant with an acquired visual impairment.
 By helping her, I learned the functional limitations of assistive technologies, like Burmi Call, the taxi service for people with disabilities in Ulsan, and the voice-over tool of the smartphone.
 It was a reality check for me after seeing that even the government service – not a private one – failed to help out everyone.
 So I tried to see a bigger picture from the point of view as a service designer, like why such principles are not adhered to, who and what we should focus on from the entire system, and what type of connections should be made, etc. I figured that the most effective way, for the time being, is to inform the customer service center staff of the informational accessibility with the manual.